jack-scratch/jsynth-components-reese/README.md

 ### `Module`
 Contains an internal node.

-Ports are provided for the node itself, and for the node's specified parameters.
+Ports are provided for the node itself, depending on the type of its node.

 Sources - One out
 Effects - One in, one out
 Destinations - One in

+For the node's specified parameters, one in port is provided.